sarsko/AdventOfCode/2020/18/readme.md

 there is, but the error messages are completely useless, the vocabulary is occult and finding an answer to your question is damn near impossible.

 0/10 would not reccommend.

+### Part 2 second time

+I am really happy with this solution.
+It is short, easy to understand, and easy to implement.
+No need to do a bunch of parsing or adding parantheses.
+I first swap `+` with `*` and vice versa, then wrap all the numbers in a `Num` class, before using `eval` to do all the lifting for me.
+Did `:%s/(/( /g` and `:%s/)/) /g` in in Vim on the input file beforehand, but this could have been done in Python as well.